The Book of Eli: Plot

-At an isolated house, Eli and Solara fall into a trap but manage to allay the suspicions of the residents, George and Martha, who invite them in for tea.
+At an isolated house, Eli and Solara fall into a trap but manage to allay the suspicions of the elderly residents, George and Martha.
 Realizing that George and Martha are cannibals, Eli and Solara attempt to leave just as Carnegie and his men arrive.
-In the ensuing shootout, George, Martha, and many of Carnegie's men are killed, and Eli and Solara are captured.
+In the ensuing shootout, George and Martha are killed, and Eli and Solara are captured.
 Threatening to kill Solara, Carnegie forces Eli to surrender the Bible before shooting him and leaving him for dead, departing with his caravan.
 Solara escapes, destroying one truck with a hand grenade and driving back in another to find Eli.
 With his remaining vehicle low on fuel, Carnegie returns to town.

 Solara finds Eli, and they drive until they reach the Golden Gate Bridge.
 They row to Alcatraz Island, where they find a group intent on preserving what remains of literature and music.
 Eli tells the guards that he has a copy of the Bible.
 Taken inside, Eli dictates the New King James Version of the Bible from memory to Lombardi, the sanctuary's leader.

 In the town, Carnegie discovers Eli's bible is in Braille, revealing Eli to be blind.
 Claudia, feigning ignorance of Braille, tells Carnegie that his leg wound has become infected and the loss of his enforcers has led the people to run amok.
-At the sanctuary, Eli has died, but not before reciting the entire book.
-A printing press begins producing copies of the Bible, and Lombardi places one on a bookshelf between the Tanakh and the Quran.
-Offered sanctuary on Alcatraz, Solara chooses instead to return home, taking up Eli's machete and other possessions.
+At the sanctuary, Eli dies, but not before reciting the entire book.
+A printing press begins producing copies of the Bible, and Lombardi places one on a bookshelf between the Hebrew Bible and the Quran.
+Offered sanctuary in Alcatraz, Solara chooses to return home instead.
+She takes up Eli's machete and other possessions, presumably wanting to kill Carnegie.